galaxyproject/training-material/topics/proteomics/tutorials/biomarker_selection/tutorial.md

 ![Overview of the pipeline described in this tutorial](../../images/pipeline.png "Pipeline of the tutorial, from Nguyen et al., as of in 2019.")

-# Selection of tissue-specific proteins based on experimental data available in HPA
+# Selection of tissue-specific proteins

+We will start by selecting proteins associated with heart muscle tissue based on experimental data available in HPA

 > ### {% icon hands_on %} Hands-on: Build tissue-specific expression dataset based on ImmunoHistoChemistry